liferay/electric/packages/electricjs.com/src/pages/docs/getting-started.md

 ## Pages

-Every file in `pages` with a `.soy` or `.md` extension is rendered to HTML during the `generate` task.
+Every file in `pages` with a `.soy` or `.md` extension is rendered to HTML during the `build` command.

 The file structure of `pages` determines the urls of your pages.
-For the above example, the `child.md` file will be located at `/docs/parent/child.html` after generating.
+For the above example, the `child.md` file will be located at `/docs/parent/child.html` after building.

 Pages named `index` will be located at the path of it's parent directory, so `pages/docs/index.soy` will be available at `/docs/`.